 Sanctions

-After notice and opportunity for hearing in accordance with the SEF Rules, the SEF will impose sanctions if any Participant, Authorized Trader or other Person using the Participant’s Legal Entity Identifier is found to have violated or to have attempted to violate a Rule of the SEF or provision of Applicable Law for which the SEF possesses disciplinary jurisdiction.
+After notice and opportunity for hearing in accordance with the SEF Rules, the SEF will impose sanctions if any Participant, Authorized Trader, Customer, Client, Clearing Member or other Person using the Participant’s Legal Entity Identifier is found to have violated or to have attempted to violate a Rule of the SEF or provision of Applicable Law for which the SEF possesses disciplinary jurisdiction.
 All sanctions, including sanctions imposed pursuant to an accepted settlement offer, must take into account the respondent’s disciplinary history.
 In the event of demonstrated customer harm, any sanction must also include full customer restitution, except where the amount of restitution or to whom it should be provided cannot be reasonably determined.
 The SEF may impose one or more of the following sanctions or remedies: (1) censure; (2) limitation on Trading Privileges, ability to otherwise access the Trading System , and/or other activities, functions or operations; (3) suspension of Trading Privileges and/or ability to otherwise access the Trading System ; (4) fine (subject to paragraph (b) below); (5) restitution or disgorgement; (6) termination of Trading Privileges and/or ability to otherwise access the Trading System; or (7) any other sanction or remedy deemed to be appropriate.

 The SEF may impose a maximum fine of $50,000 for each violation of a Rule of the SEF or a provision of Applicable Law.
 If a fine or other amount is not paid within 30 days of the date that it becomes payable, then interest will accrue on the sum from the date that it became payable at the quoted prime rate plus three (3) percent.
 The SEF has sole discretion to select the bank on whose quotations to base the prime rate.
 Participant will be responsible for paying any fine or other amount imposed on, but not paid by, any of its Authorized Traders.